VMLYR/journey-driven-development/en/02_process/04_devops.md

 As these experiments yield success and failures, the team learns how to optimize or change processes to increase speed and safety.
 Running many smaller experiments helps teams manage risk and build resiliency into systems.

+### Cultural Practices for DevOps
+You need to work on culture from day 1 never finished

+Need to address fear of participants (losing my job, losing what is important) Really what you can lose toil
+Goal is to unlock the business knowledge and value by releasing from drudge work

+#### Making Work Visible

+#### Distributed Decision Making

+Empowered people making decisions in complex or chaotic systems will find problems Assume good intent
+If a fault makes it to prod, that is a failure of the system not a person.

+#### Sharing Responsibility to Create Change

+### Architectural Practices for DevOps

+We need to recognize that architectural decisions are also a shared discipline.
+Optimal solutions require teams with multiple disciplines and different experiences.
+What is obvious to one architect as a serious risk, may look completely non-consequential to others.

+#### Transparency

+#### Resiliency
+Observability

+#### Evolutionary
+preparing for innovation or open to innovation distributed, can change and grow over time, scalable, maintainable

 ### Technical Practices for DevOps

 Often DevOps is associated with the technical practices or tools used for technical practices.